uber/kraken/README.md

 Visualization of a small Kraken cluster at work:
 ![](assets/visualization.gif)

 The high level idea of Kraken, is to have a 3~5 node dedicated seeder cluster (origin) backed by S3/GCS/HDFS, and a agent with docker registry interface on every host, then let a central component (tracker) instruct seeders and agents to form a pseudo-random regular graph.
-In such a graph, all participants can reach > 75% of max upload/download speed, and performance doesn't degrade much as the blob size and cluster size increases.
+In such a graph, all participants can reach > 75% of max upload/download speed in theory, and performance doesn't degrade much as the blob size and cluster size increases.

 # Artitecture